- Jun 1, 2023

 There is a reason why tech giants like Google, Microsoft and Samsung have offices in Ukraine.
 The quality of tech services in Ukraine is terrific.

-2. Very reasonable price
+2. Very reasonable prices

-The low cost of living, low taxes and high numbers of skilled experts mean that prices in Ukraine are very reasonable compared to other countries, offering candidates for overseas contracting jobs.
-Thus, junior developers in Ukraine are about three times cheaper than in the UK, mid-level developers are twice more affordable and seniors are 30% less expensive on average.
+Ukrainian experts charge very reasonable prices for their services.
+For example, junior developers in Ukraine are about three times cheaper than in the UK.
+Mid-level developers are twice more affordable.
+And seniors are 30% less expensive.

 3. The tech industry is booming